gromacs/gromacs/docs/user-guide/mdp-options.rst

    On the other hand, when the diameter >= the sampling interval length, covering occurs when a single simulation has independently sampled the whole interval.

+RAMD Random accelerated Molecular Dynamics
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Random Acceleration Molecular Dynamics (RAMD) is a method to carry out molecular dynamics simulations with an additional randomly oriented force applied to a molecule in the system.

+.. mdp:: ramd

+   .. mdp-value:: no

+      RAMD will not be applied.
+All the following ramd options will be ignored (and if present in the :ref:`mdp` file, they unfortunately generate warnings)

+   .. mdp-value:: yes

+      RAMD will be applied.

+.. mdp:: ramd-seed

+   (1234)
+   Seed for the random direction generator

+.. mdp:: ramd-eval-freq

+   (50)
+   This parameter affect absolute dissociation time but have less effect on the relative dissociation times of different compounds.
+It is recommended to use default value.

+.. mdp:: ramd-force-out-freq

+   (100)
+   This ramd parameter resets pull-nstxout and pull-nstfout.

+.. mdp:: ramd-ngroups

+   (1)
+   The number of ramd groups defining the ligand-receptor pair.
+   Below only the pull options for group 1 are given, further groups simply increase the group index number.

+.. mdp:: ramd-group1-force

+   (600) [kJ mol\ :sup:`-1` nm\ :sup:`-1`]
+   The force constant.
+   For a set of compounds with the dissociation rate expected to vary within the range of 0.1-0.0001 1/s, a random force magnitude of 600 kJ/mol/nm can be applied.
+If necessary, the force magnitude can be adjusted according to the longest and shortest dissociation time observed in simulations.
+The upper threshold of the force magnitude is determined by the fast-dissociated compounds, whose dissociation time should be longer than 100 ps.
+The lower threshold of the force magnitude depends on the computation facilities available.

+.. mdp:: ramd-group1-r-min-dist

+   (0.0025) [nm]
+   This parameter affect absolute dissociation time but have less effect on the relative dissociation times of different compounds.
+It is recommended to use default value.

+.. mdp:: ramd-group1-max-dist

+   (4) [nm]
+   This value has to be adjusted for the system studied: no protein-ligand contacts should be observed in the last snapshot of a dissociation trajectory.
+Usually 4 nm is enough, but in the case of a long dissociation channel (as in membrane proteins) maxDist must be increased accordingly.
+Method performance is not very sensitive to the upper limit of this parameter since motion of the free ligand due to the external force is very fast (i.e. the last part of the trajectory, where ligand does not interact with the protein, has a negligible contribution to the observed dissociation time.

+.. mdp:: ramd-group1-receptor

+   (Protein)

+.. mdp:: ramd-group1-ligand

+   (INH)

+.. mdp:: ramd-group1-receptor-pbcatom

+   (0)
+   The value will be forwarded to the associated pull group of the receptor.

+.. mdp:: ramd-group1-ligand-pbcatom

+   (0)
+   The value will be forwarded to the associated pull group of the ligand.

+.. mdp:: ramd-pbc-ref-prev-step-com

+   (yes)
+   The value will be forwarded to pull-pbc-ref-prev-step-com.
+Default value is 'yes'.

+.. mdp:: ramd-connected-ligands

+   (yes)
+   If ‘yes’, the trajectory will be terminated when all ligands have left the radius.
+   If one ligand leaves the radius, its last assigned force will continue to be applied until the simulation end or radius re-entry.
+   If ‘no’, this should revert to standard RAMD for multiple disconnected ligands.
+   Each ligand is subject to a RAMD force until the individual ligand has left the dissociation radius.
+The simulation stops when all ligands have left the dissociation radius.
+Default value is 'yes'.

 Enforced rotation
 ^^^^^^^^^^^^^^^^^